HipsterBrown/adonis-realworld-example-app/README.md

 No client-side JavaScript is used as none was required to match the expected feature-set described by the [RealWorld spec](https://realworld-docs.netlify.app/docs/intro).

-Functionality is tested end-to-end using the [provided testing framework](https://docs.adonisjs.com/guides/testing/introduction) with a custom plugin to integrate [Playwright](https://playwright.dev/) browser control and [Testing Library](https://github.com/testing-library/playwright-testing-library) queries.
+Functionality is tested end-to-end using the [provided testing framework](https://docs.adonisjs.com/guides/testing/introduction) with a [plugin from japa](https://japa.dev/docs/plugins/browser-client#setup) to integrate [Playwright](https://playwright.dev/) browser control.
 Run `pnpm test`, after going through the "Getting started" section below, to see the full coverage.
-These run headless in Firefox by default; view the live browser interactions by setting the `HEADLESS` environment variable to "0".
+These run headless by default.

-_See the custom plugin code in the `tests/bootstrap.ts` until it is abstracted out into its own package_

 ## Getting started